fweberling/epistasis/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fweberling/epistasis/blob/main/Epistasis_analysis.ipynb)

 After having opened the notebook in Colab, the python scripts `analysis_utils.py` and `plotting_utils.py` need to be uploaded.
 These scripts contain the core functions for the analyses and plots to be carried out.
-Also, the csv file `MePy_merge_filtered_260923.csv` containing the DMS data along side the distance matrix npy file `min_dimer_distances.npy` must be uploaded as shown by the following screenshot:
+Also, the csv file `srired_active_data.csv` containing the DMS data as well as the distance matrix npy file `min_dimer_distances.npy` must be uploaded as shown by the following screenshot:

 ![](uploading.png)